A captivating tapestry of murder, betrayal and family, Venetian Blood is the story of one woman’s brave quest for the truth—before it’s too late.

 — Pablo Morales

-In 1993, thirteen-year old Marisol and her younger brother, Raul, escape from the family home in Peru the year after a coup, and flee for their lives.
+In 1994, thirteen-year old Marisol and her younger brother, Raul, escape from the family home in Peru two years after a coup, and flee for their lives.
 They enter the United States illegally and will live with an aunt who adopts them.
 More than a decade later, Marisol returns to Cusco, intent on discovering what happened to her parents, and reconnecting with her grandmother.
 A journalist, like her father, she’s assigned a story about the Amazon rainforest, but the photographer working with her goes missing there.

 Marisol’s dangerous journey takes her through the cobbled streets of Incan Cusco, to the winding Sacred Valley, to the lushness of the rainforest and its dark secrets.
 Exploring the far corners of her country, grappling with nightmares, facing the plight of native peoples, will she be as fearless as her father in seeking the truth?